Granting Permissions to Users

-The veeam group is automatically created by Veeam Agent for Linux at the process of the product installation.
-To let regular users work with Veeam Agent for Linux without the need to gain root privileges, you can add the necessary users to this group.
-Users in the veeam group will be able to execute Veeam Agent for Linux commands and perform backup and restore tasks under regular user account.
+The veeam group is automatically created by Veeam Agent at the process of the product installation.
+To let regular users work with Veeam Agent without the need to gain root privileges, you can add the necessary users to this group.
+Users in the veeam group will be able to execute Veeam Agent commands and perform backup and restore tasks under regular user account.

 To add a user to the veeam group, in most of Linux distributions you can use the following command:

 <username> — name of the account to which you want to grant access to Veeam Agent.